-New England Association of Schools and Colleges:
+New England Commission of Higher Education:

-Nichols College is accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.
+Nichols College is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.)

 Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
 Individuals may also contact: